UCL/research-computing-with-cpp/05libraries/sec01ChoosingLibraries.md

 Shouldn't need to look excessively closely, but consider:

-* Documentation: does it exists? is it good?
+* Documentation: does it exist? is it good?
 * Number of ToDos: do they keep a track of bugs to fix and future features to implement?
 * Dependencies: does it offer a clear list of dependencies?
 Are they trusted? (i.e., recursively)
 * Data Structures: is it clear how to import/export data or images to use later?